palra/zama-onchain-riddle/apps/bot/README.md

-# Riddle Bot
+# Onchain Riddle Bot

-A Node.js bot that automatically submits riddles to the OnchainRiddle smart contract.
-The bot listens for events and submits new riddles whenever the current one is solved.

-## Features
+This is the automated bot for the [Zama On-chain Riddle Challenge](https://zamaai.notion.site/Challenge-On-chain-Riddle-1975a7358d5e80279c2de1c1af608610?pvs=4).
+It manages riddle submissions and simulates fake players for the OnchainRiddle smart contract.

+---

+## What does it do?

-- 🤖 Automatically submits new riddles when the current one is solved
+- Submits new riddles to the contract when the current one is solved
-- 👂 Listens to contract events in real-time
+- Listens for contract events in real-time (e.g., when a riddle is solved)
-- 🔐 Uses secure mnemonic phrase authentication
+- Uses a mnemonic to control multiple accounts:
-- 🎯 Includes a collection of 100 classic riddles
+  - **Account #1**: Reserved for the bot (riddle setter)
+  - **Account #2**: For your own wallet (e.g., import into MetaMask)
+  - **Accounts #3-20**: Used by the bot to simulate fake players submitting answers
+- Each fake player runs in parallel, submitting random answers from the riddle collection
-- 🛑 Graceful shutdown handling
+- Handles graceful shutdown and event unsubscription

-- ⏱️ Configurable delay before submitting new riddles
-- 🔄 Random riddle selection from predefined collection
+---

 ## Setup